 Some popular fan funding options include:

-- YouTube’s Super Chat: Super Chat is a feature used when going live on YouTube.
+- YouTube’s Super Chat.
+Super Chat is a feature used when doing live streams on YouTube.
 It lets you create a tipping jar for your viewers to donate whenever and however much they feel like contributing.
-You’ll need to set up your YouTube account for advertising as outlined above.
+You’ll need to set up your YouTube account for advertising, as outlined above.

-- Tipeee: Lets you get a combination of both one-off and recurring donations
+- Tipeee.
+This platform lets you get a combination of both one-off and recurring donations.

 5. License your content to the media